jeot/midstring/README.md

 // "aaz" |
 ```

 This is useful for re-ordering items in the database with only one update.
 Get the left and right key strings (that is used for ordering), then create the new key string with `mid_string()` function.
 Then assign this key string to the new item that is placed in between the previous two items.
 If you sort by this key, it should be ordered correctly.

+**Important!
+For now, this works only for lower case English ascii characters: [a ~ z].
+Other characters will result in unpredictable behaviour.**

 This library is based on the answer provided by "m69" to the following stackoverflow.com question: